 The first two floors of the Institute are devoted to outpatient clinics under the direction of ophthalmologists from the Department of Ophthalmology and DMEI.
 Patient care is provided in all the major subspecialty areas of ophthalmology including corneal and external diseases, glaucoma, medical and surgical diseases of the retina and vitreous, refractive surgery, orbital and oculoplastic diseases, neuro-ophthalmology, pediatric ophthalmology and strabismus, cataract surgery and lens implantation, ophthalmic pathology and oncology, contact lenses, ocular prosthetics, trauma and low vision services.

 DMEI ranks as one of the largest ophthalmology institutes in the United States and is one of only a small handful of institutions in the Southwest and Midwest offering a complete spectrum of subspecialty eye care for everything from tumors to macular degeneration.
-DMEI provides services for over 150,000 patient visits each year.
+DMEI provides services for over 160,000 patient visits each year.
 Nearly 40% of those patients are from outside the Oklahoma City metro area.
 The Institute offers care to all patients regardless of their ability to pay.
-In 2011 DMEI provided over one million dollars of uncompensated care to needy Oklahomans.
+DMEI provides over one million dollars of uncompensated care to needy Oklahomans.

 Physicians and basic scientists conduct an active program of research into the mechanisms and treatments of eye disease.
 Currently, research is underway into problems of endophthalmitis, diabetic retinopathy, age-related macular degeneration, retinitis pigmentosa, intraocular tumors, mechanisms of retinal degeneration, glaucoma, retinopathy of prematurity, and inflammation and viral infections of the cornea.